 Board

 Our dedicated Board oversees PAYA’s strategic direction, governance and policies.
-The Board consists of five Non-Executive Directors including our Chair, Deputy Chair, and Treasurer.
+The Board consists of five Non-Executive Directors including our President, Vice President and Treasurer.
 The Co-Chief Executive Officers of the Association also serve as Executive Directors, bringing the number of voting members to seven.

 The PAYA Constitution mandates that at least three of the five Non-Executive Directors, and one of the Co-Chief Executive Officers must have current Pasifika citizenship.
 The Company Secretary is also present at every Board of Directors meeting in an administrative role only, not as a voting member, and is always based in Queensland, Australia.